AshleyXM/pdf-reader/README.md

 Note (*): PDF Reader can reach the same fast speed as Jina Reader if query parameters `image=False` and `correct=False` were set, which disable the two time-consuming features.

+## Request Query Parameters
+- `image`: Decides on whether to enable generating alternative texts for images in PDF files.
+It defaults to be True.
+If you don't want this feature, you can set `image=false` or `image=False` (case of bool value does not matter).
+- `correct`: Decides on whether to enable text correction for text in PDF files.
+By enabling this feature, the text accuracy would improve by 20% by fixing some spacing and typographical errors.
+However, it would take longer time to process.
+You can set `correct=false` or `correct=False` to disable it.

+### Usage Example
+Local: `http://127.0.0.1:8000/[PDF link]?correct=false&image=false`
+Cloud: `http://[Hosted address]/[PDF link]?correct=false&image=false`

 ## Response Fields
 1. `code`: Status code for current request.
    - `200`: Request success.